Mamatha Maben

-Mamatha Maben (born 15 November 1970) is an Indian former cricketer who has played as an all-rounder, batting right-handed and bowling right-arm medium.
+Mamatha Maben (born 15 November 1970) is an Indian former cricketer who played as an all-rounder, batting right-handed and bowling right-arm medium.
 She appeared in four Test matches and 40 One Day Internationals for India between 1993 and 2004, including playing at the 1993 World Cup and captaining the side in 2003 and 2004.
 She played domestic cricket for Karnataka, Railways and Air India.

-Since retiring, she has served as the head coach of both the Bangladeshi and Chinese women's national sides.
+Since retiring, she has served as the head coach of the Bangladeshi and Chinese women's national sides.

-She became the oldest ever woman cricketer to take a maiden five wicket haul in an ODI, at the age of 33 years and 162 days, at the 2004 Women's Asia Cup against Sri Lanka.
-Her figures in that match, 6/10, are also the best bowling figures in an innings for India in a WODI.
+She became the oldest ever woman cricketer to take a maiden five-wicket haul in an ODI, at the age of 33 years and 162 days, at the 2004 Women's Asia Cup against Sri Lanka.
+Her figures in that match, 6/10, are also the best WODI bowling figures for any India bowler.